Samuel Richardson: Later career

 In July, Richardson sent Hill a complete "design" of the story, and asked Hill to try again, but Hill responded, "It is impossible, after the wonders you have shown in Pamela, to question your infallible success in this new, natural, attempt" and that "you must give me leave to be astonished, when you tell me that you have finished it already".
 However, the novel was not complete to Richardson's satisfaction until October 1746.
 Between 1744 and 1746, Richardson tried to find readers who could help him shorten the work, but his readers wanted to keep the work in its entirety.
 A frustrated Richardson wrote to Edward Young in November 1747:

 What contentions, what disputes have I involved myself in with my poor Clarissa through my own diffidence, and for want of a will!
 I wish I had never consulted anybody but Dr. Young, who so kindly vouchsafed me his ear, and sometimes his opinion.

 Richardson did not devote all of his time just to working on his new novel, but was busy printing various works for other authors that he knew.
 In 1742, he printed the third edition of Daniel Defoe's Tour through Great Britain.
 He filled his few further years with smaller works for his friends until 1748, when Richardson started helping Sarah Fielding and her friend Jane Collier to write novels.
 By 1748, Richardson was so impressed with Collier that he accepted her as the governess to his daughters.
 In 1753, she wrote An Essay on the Art of Ingeniously Tormenting with the help of Sarah Fielding and possibly James Harris or Richardson, and it was Richardson who printed the work.
 But Collier was not the only author to be helped by Richardson, as he printed an edition of Young's Night Thoughts in 1749.

-By 1748 his novel Clarissa was published in full: two volumes appeared in November 1747, two in April 1748, and three in December 1748.
+By 1748 his novel Clarissa; or, The History of a Young Lady was published in full: two volumes appeared in November 1747, two in April 1748, and three in December 1748.
 Unlike the novel, the author was not faring well at this time.
 By August 1748, Richardson was in poor health.
 He had a sparse diet that consisted mostly of vegetables and drinking vast amounts of water, and was not robust enough to prevent the effects of being bled upon the advice of various doctors throughout his life.
 He was known for "vague 'startings' and 'paroxysms'", along with experiencing tremors.
 Richardson once wrote to a friend that "my nervous disorders will permit me to write with more impunity than to read" and that writing allowed him a "freedom he could find nowhere else".